-With a Web-based utility, it is easy to configure and manage the TL-WR743ND 150Mbps Wireless AP/Client Router.
-The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.
+With a Web-based (Internet Explorer or Netscape[®] Navigator) utility, it is easy to configure and manage the 3G/3.75G Wireless Lite N Router.
+The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser.

-1. To access the configuration utility, open a web-browser and type in the default address http://192.168.1.1 in the address field of the browser.
+To access the configuration utility, open a web-browser and type in the default address http://192.168.1.1 in the address field of the browser.

-Figure 3-3 Log in the Router
+Figure 3-3 Login the Router